vutran/spa-starter-kit/README.md

 React.render(<HelloWorld />, mountNode);
 ````

+### React Hot Loader

+This is currently only working if you run the app via `node server.js` and not yet working within the Docker integration.

 # TODO

-- Add React Hot Loader
-- Move npm, and webpack into the Docker container
+- Make React Hot Loader, webpack-dev-server work inside the Docker container